kilpkonn/msc-thesis/main.typ

 For resynthesis, we are interested in the following metrics:

 1. #metric[Holes filled] represents the fraction of tail expressions where the algorithm finds at least one term that satisfies the type system.
 The term may or may not be what was there originally.
 2. #metric[Holes filled (syntactic match)] represents the share of tail expressions in relation to total amount of terms that are syntactically equal to what was there before.
 Note that syntactical equality is a very strict metric as programs with different syntax may have the same meaning.
-For example `Vec::new()` and `Vec::default()` produce exactly the same behavior.
+For example ```rust Vec::new()``` and ```rust Vec::default()``` produce exactly the same behavior.
 As deciding of the equality of the programs is generally undecidable according to Rice's theorem @rice-theorem we will not attempt to consider the equality of the programs and settle with the syntactic equality.
    To make the metric slightly more robust we compare the programs ASTs effectively removing all the formatting before comparing.
 3. #metric[Average time] represents the average time for a single term search query.
 Note that although the cache in term search is not persisted between runs the lowering of the program is cached.
 This is however also true for the average use case as `rust-analyzer` as it only wipes the cache on restart.
    To benchmark the implementation of term search rather than the rest of `rust-analyzer` we run term search on hot cache.